 Your system includes a dedicated expansion card slot on the system board for an integrated controller card.
 The integrated storage controller card provides the integrated storage subsystem for the internal hard drives in your system.
-The controller enables you to set up the hard drives in RAID configurations.
+The controller supports SAS and SATA hard drives and also enables you to set up the hard drives in RAID configurations.
 The RAID configurations depend on the version of the storage controller included with your system.